« Back To Breizh » (2000) - Alan Stivell

 In parallel with outstanding adaptations of Scottish traditional tunes - as Robert Burns in his time - the duet was also specialised in the « Jacobite repertoire ».

-Their main original contribution is in fact this Flower Of Scotland, widely known among the rugby fans all over the world since the victory of the national rugby team against England in 1990 : it was then that the tune has replaced God Save The Queen to illustrate Scotland's anthem.
+Their main original piece of music is in fact this Flower Of Scotland, widely known among the rugby fans all over the world since the victory of the national rugby team against England in 1990 : it was then that the tune has replaced God Save The Queen to illustrate Scotland's anthem.

 The Corries contribution to the transmission of the Scottish culture has been (and still is) essential; besides, many of their songs are described on my site and are in fact a good help for a proper interpretation of many bagpipe tunes (ceòl-beag - light music).